amaynez/amaynez.github.io/_posts/2021-02-28-ML-Library-from-scratch.md

 The three inputs I decided to use (after a lot of trial and error) are the X and Y coordinate of a point (between X = 0, X = 1, Y = 0 and Y = 1) and as the third input the multiplication of both X and Y. Apparently it gives the network more information, and it ends up converging much more quickly with this third input.

-Then there are two layers, one with 2 neurons and the other one with just one, and one output value, that will represent False if the value is closer to 0 or True if the value is closer to 1.
+Then there is a single hidden layer with 2 neurons and one output value, that will represent False if the value is closer to 0 or True if the value is closer to 1.

 Then I created the learning data, which is quite trivial for this problem, since we know very easily how to compute XOR.